(at least they will

 Next, if you are one of those who wants to believe the claims made by the Tesla folks (Over four times the price and not suitable for daily use):

 Look here for the new Crown 1 brochure:

 You can use their flooded industrial batteries or their special AE line, both from the SLI products division with equal success.
 Compare the prices and make your choice.
 I use 235ah GC-2’s (6V Golf Cart) in our RV and their biggest 6V L16’s in homes.
 Mine are now about 3 years old and working like the day they were connected, thanks to Morningstar.
-I expect at least another ten years out of these things, not the general consensus, but I know differently.
+Make sure to read my 2018 Warning.

 http://bogartengineering.com/ Home of inventor Ralph Hiesey, the Trimetric battery monitor and the smartest charge controller made today.
 (Seriously, all of the big companies need to look at these things.)

 I have dedicated a couple of blog pages to Trimetric.
 Read those.
 It is all in there and all true.
 Ralph and I are now friends, but it is because of his efforts and nothing else.
 By the way, Ralph does live off grid and that is why he invented the Trimetric.
 If you want metering that really works, I see no other choice today.
 The marine world has some amp hour counters that I am sure work, but think about if they are as user friendly before buying them.
 Not once has anyone ever told me they regretted buying a Trimetric.
 I have dozens of positive reports from people who love the things.